Jan 1, 2022

 #Example Usage

-Running this script through the interpreter (python math_language.py example.txt
+Running this script through the interpreter (python math_language.py example.txt) will output:

 #Contributing